andolf/grunt-sass-example/README.md

 Again, following Compass, create a new file, now named _base.scss.
 This is our base file which keeps all our variables and properties that are used in the rest of our Sass files to keep things clean and consistent.
-Because of these conventions, the underscore is ignored on import but signifies in the structure that it doesn't have any actual layout, only variables and/or mixins.
+Because of these conventions, the underscore is ignored on import, as it signifies it's a partial.

 Testing it out, write in **_base.scss**:

     $red: #f00;

+    @import "compass"; // import compass basics
+    @import "compass/reset"; // import compass reset

 Next, create a file called __layout.scss__.
 This is our starting point for styling.
 In it, write: